jesse-wei/COMP311-circuits/README.md

 ### Behavior (details)

 - See [Full adder](#full-adder) if you're unsure about how the full adder components work.
-- For this example, let's assume our registers are 4-bit and unsigned.
+- For this example, let's assume our registers are 4-bit, and we'll interpret them as unsigned integers.
+  - Note that I didn't say "unsigned registers."
+Registers are not inherently signed or unsigned; they're just bit patterns.
+But we will choose to interpret them as unsigned for these examples.

 #### Addition